red/docs/reactivity.md

 Constructs a new reactive object from the body block.
 Setting a field to a new value or changing a referred series deeply can trigger reactions (if defined for that field).

-Note: The body block can eventually contain `is` expressions.
+Note: It is possible for the body block to contain `is` expressions.